 NYC-based artist Jody Wood created a mobile hair salon for people who are homeless and residing in shelters.
 Her project, titled Beauty in Transition, has been funded by A Blade of Grass, and featured by The Atlantic and MSNBC.
-This award-winning handmade book, published by Larned's new imprint Alder & Frankia, documents Wood's project in a beautiful, intimate, and tactile edition while preserving the privacy of the participants.
+This award-winning handmade book, published by Larned's new imprint of collaborations Alder & Frankia, documents Wood's project in a beautiful, intimate, and tactile edition while preserving the privacy of the participants.

 Wood's essay is handset in metal type and printed letterpress in a blue-red gradient.
 Wood's fifteen portraits —always taken from the back, showcasing the clients' freshly styled hair while protecting their anonymity — were color separated and printed in red, blue, and black on a Risograph.
 The book is drumleaf bound by hand, allowing the book to open flat.
 The book was collaboratively designed by Larned and Wood and printed and handbound by Larned at her studio RCHQ in Bridgeport, Connecticut.